Contrasting CRYO-CELL International (OTCMKTS:CCEL) and Harsco (OTCMKTS:HSC)

 Risk & Volatility

-CRYO-CELL International has a beta of -0.25, meaning that its share price is 125% less volatile than the S&P 500.
-Comparatively, Harsco has a beta of 2.27, meaning that its share price is 127% more volatile than the S&P 500.
+CRYO-CELL International has a beta of -0.25, indicating that its stock price is 125% less volatile than the S&P 500.
+Comparatively, Harsco has a beta of 2.27, indicating that its stock price is 127% more volatile than the S&P 500.

 Summary